johnpapa/vscode-peacock/README.md

 Commands can be found in the command palette.
 Look for commands beginning with `Peacock:`

-- Change the "affectedSetting" (see `peacock.affectedSettings` in the Properties section)
+- Change the "affectedSetting" (see `peacock.affectedElements` in the Properties section)
   - to user defined color
   - to a random color
   - to the primary color for angular, vue, or react